THE CROWN FOUNTAIN, 2004

 Glass, stainless steel, LED screens, light, wood, black granite and water

-2 towers of 16 metre high upon a water sheet of 70 x 14 metre in a total surface of 2.200 m2
+2 towers of 16 meter high upon a water sheet of 70 x 14 meter in a total surface of 2.200 m2

 I have always maintained that sculpture has more to do with time than with such secondary problems as scale or space.
 This concept of time as the sediment of experiences within a general memory where or recollections also fit.
 The finished work begins it own cycle, and just like another memory it becomes linked to the vaster memory, in which no chronology makes sense.
 Time is the substance of my work.